 - Slurred speech

 - Sudden affection

-If a person doesn’t go to bed immediately after ingesting Ambien, they can experience strange and unique hallucinations, which may be frightening or lead to risky behavior.
+If a user doesn’t go to sleep immediately after ingesting Ambien, they may experience strange or unique hallucinations, which may be frightening or lead to risky behavior.
 Users also claim that Ambien has therapeutic effects on them, as they leave their typical state of mind and indulge in the effects that the drug has on them.

 The Dark Side of Ambien

 Maybe one of the most dangerous effects of Ambien, when the drug is abused, is the fact that it can lead to sleepwalking and memory loss.